Persée et Andromède

-Persée et Andromède is the 1921 first opera of Jacques Ibert.
+Persée et Andromède is an opera in two acts by composer Jacques Ibert.
+The work uses a French-language libretto by Iber's brother-in-law, Michel Veber.
+Composed in 1921, it was Ibert's first opera.
+It did not premiere until eight years later when it was first staged in Paris on 15 May 1929.
 A recording, with Yann Beuron and Annick Massis in the title roles and Philippe Rouillon as the monster, was conducted by Jan Latham-Koenig in 2002 for Avie.